elizabethdaly/pands-project/README.md

 Fisher's (or Anderson's) iris data set gives the measurements in centimetres of the variables sepal length, sepal width, petal length, and petal width (in that order) for 50 flowers from each of three species of iris.
 The species are _Iris setosa_, _Iris versicolor_, and _Iris virginica_.
 The data set consists of 150 rows or observations (50 samples from each species) by five columns.
 The first four columns contain the samples/measurements and the fifth contains the species name (or class).
 I obtained the data set as a csv file from GitHub as detailed below.

 ## Initial analysis
-The Python script **get-data.py** reads the csv file containing the data set *_iris.csv_* (located in the same directory) and does some basic analysis.
+The Python script **get-data.py** reads the csv file containing the data set **iris.csv** (located in the same directory) and does some basic analysis.
 I import the modules I need for data analysis and plotting: Pandas, NumPy and matplotlib.
 The csv file is then read into a DataFrame - the basic data format for Pandas.
 Each row of a DataFrame represents a sample of data, with each column containing a different variable; the format is therefore compatible with the Iris Data Set we are investigating for this project.
 I use various **Pandas** functions as follows:
+* .read_csv() to read the file into a DataFrame.
+* .info() to get a brief summary of the resulting DataFrame.
 * .head() to look at the first few lines of the data set.
 * .dtypes to find the data types of each column.
 * .shape to find the number of rows and columns in the dataframe.